 - Taking witness statements, drafting statements and agreeing their content with witnesses

 - Reviewing and advising on the other party's witness statements;

-- Preparing for the final hearing which may include agreeing a list of issues, a chronology and/or cast list;
+- Preparation for the main hearing which may include agreeing a list of issues, a chronology and/or cast list;

 - Advising you after the hearing in respect of the decision, whether in relation to any appeal or the enforcement of any award in your favour or in relation to any appeal (whether brought by you or the other side).

-This is not an exhaustive list of steps, and there are not entirely sequential.
+This is not an exhaustive list of steps, and they are not entirely sequential.

 The final costs will reflect the number of steps which we worked on, and as a general rule the earlier any case is resolved (whether through settlement or otherwise) the lower the overall costs.

-Please click here for a downloadable PDF of our pricing on defending employment tribunal claims.
+Please click here for a downloadable PDF of our pricing on employment tribunal claims.